Upgrading from Quagga to FRRouting

 Start FRR without Quagga compatibility mode:

-cumulus@switch:~$ sudo systemctl start frr cumulus@switch:~$ sudo systemctl -l status frr
+cumulus@switch:~$ sudo systemctl start frr.service cumulus@switch:~$ sudo systemctl -l status frr.service

 systemctl -l status frr output shows an issue, edit the